-Overall, the Atlantic contact zone possesses all the characteristics of standard clinal hybrid zones that follow the tension zone model (Barton and Hewitt 1985); i.e. a secondary contact zone maintained by a balance between migration and selection against hybrids due to intrinsic reproductive isolation.
-Exogenous selection is nonetheless likely to contribute, as the environments are quite obviously different between the two distribution ranges.
-However, the two Atlantic lineages both inhabit indifferently lagoon and sea habitats (Fig. 1A) suggesting that this ecological contrast plays little role in their genetic.
+Overall, the Atlantic contact zone possesses all the characteristics of standard clinal hybrid zones that follow the tension zone model (Barton and Hewitt 1985), i.e. a secondary contact zone maintained by a balance between migration and intrinsic reproductive isolation.
+Exogenous selection may also contribute, although the two Atlantic lineages both inhabit indifferently lagoon and sea habitats (Fig. 1), and co-exist in syntopy in Hossegor, suggesting a limited role of ecological contrast in their genetics.
 In any case, only strong intrinsic reproductive isolation can guarantee a genome-wide barrier to gene flow explaining the co-existence of the two lineages in sympatry in the Hossegor lagoon.

-4- Sea and lagoon ecotypes in the Mediterranean Sea
+3- Sea and lagoon ecotypes in the Mediterranean Sea

-Contrasting with the Atlantic hybrid zone, the two cryptic lineages identified in the Mediterranean Sea were associated with lagoon/sea habitat variation.
-Our broader genomic and spatial sampling revealed two crucial observations: (i) although we only obtained samples from two lagoons (Thau in France and Bizerte in Tunisia, Fig. 1A), this was sufficient to reveal an association with the environment that was previously misinterpreted as possible spatial differentiation, because the Thau lagoon was the only sample from Western Mediterranean basin in Woodall et al. (2015), and (ii) we observed fixed differences between lagoon and marine samples that are only few kilometers apart in the Gulf of Lion (Fig. 2 and 5).
-While the marine lineage was surprisingly homogeneous over the whole Mediterranean Sea, from Greece to Spain (FST = 0.0078 n.s.), lagoon-like samples showed different genetic compositions.
-The Thau lagoon sample showed a strong and genome-wide genetic differentiation from sea samples (Fig. 2).
-In addition, a single but important seahorse was sampled on the seaside of the Thau lagoon (site 15 in Fig. 1A), and seven others sampled on the seaside of another lagoon of the region (Leucate, site 14 in Fig. 1A).
-They all proved to belong to the marine genetic cluster, without any sign of introgression of the lagoon background.
-This result suggests strong reproductive isolation as well as strong habitat specialization of the two lineages around French Mediterranean lagoons.
-However, the sample from the Bizerte lagoon (Tunisia, sample 20 in Fig. 1), which is ecologically similar to the Thau lagoon (Sakka Hlaili et al. 2008), is genetically similar to marine Mediterranean samples at most loci and only share the genetic composition of the Thau lagoon at the genomic island and other sea-lagoon outlier loci (Fig. 2, 5).
-In addition, a subsample of the Chalkida population (Greece, sample 24B in Fig. 5) was composed of five individuals heterozygous at the genomic island.
-The environmental condition of the Chalkida location is hypothesized to be more lagoon-like, and this sample only provides evidence that the genomic island polymorphism and the mosaic spatial structure extends to the eastern basin without really providing further clues about the role of the environment.
+Contrasting with the Atlantic hybrid zone, the two cryptic lineages identified in the Mediterranean Sea were associated with lagoon/sea ecosystem variation.
+Our broad genomic and spatial sampling revealed two crucial observations.
+First, while the marine lineage was surprisingly homogeneous over the whole Mediterranean Sea, from Greece to Spain (FIT = 0.0078 n.s.), lagoon-like samples, especially the Thau lagoon, showed a strong and genome-wide genetic differentiation from them.
+Samples from two lagoons (Thau in France and Bizerte in Tunisia, sites 16 and 20 in Fig. 1) were sufficient to reveal an association with the environment that was previously unseen, the Thau lagoon being the only sample from Western Mediterranean basin in Woodall et al. (2015).
+Second, fixed differences between lagoon and marine samples were observed, although they were sampled only few kilometers apart (e.g. sites 14-16 in Fig. 2, 4).
+A single but important seahorse sampled on the seaside of the Thau lagoon (site 15 in Fig. 1), plus seven others sampled on the seaside of another lagoon of the region (site 14 in Fig. 1) proved to belong to the marine genetic cluster, without any sign of introgression.
+Likewise, no evidence of introgression was observed in the Thau sample (Fig. 3).
+Once again, despite genetic homogeneity over large area, such strong and abrupt genetic differentiation suggests partial reproductive isolation between these two lineages.
+In this case there are obvious ecological drivers, i.e. habitat specialization.
+Indeed, the Bizerte lagoon (site 20 in Fig. 1), which is ecologically similar to the Thau lagoon (Sakka Hlaili et al. 2008), has a population genetically similar to marine Mediterranean samples at most loci and only share the genetic composition of the Thau lagoon at the genomic island (Fig. 4 and SI3B).
+In addition, a subsample of the Halkida population (Greece, site 24B in Fig. 4) was composed of five individuals heterozygous at the genomic island.
+The environmental parameters at this location are hypothesized to be more lagoon-like, being a secluded bay beyond the northern end of the Euipus Strait.
+This sample only provides evidence that the genomic island polymorphism and the mosaic spatial structure extends to the eastern basin without really providing further clues about the role of the environment.